Timception/Majin65/65/keymaps/default/readme.md

-# The default keymap for Majin65
+# The default keymap for Majin 65